Pantry challenge tips and tricks you don’t want to miss. These will make your next pantry challenge a total success (and dare I say, fun?).

-But don’t but all of those bottles and cans back yet.
-You’ll want to inventory your stock – Jordan Page of FunCheaporFree.com has a great free kitchen printable for you to use to inventory your freezer, cupboards, and pantry – and then reorder it completely (read tip #3).
+But don’t put all of those bottles and cans back yet.
+You’ll want to inventory your stock – here are 7 free kitchen inventory printable sheets for you – and then reorder it completely (read tip #3).

 Tip #3: Switch the Order